Last Updated on February 7, 2024

 Vegetarian food in Buenos Aires

 For all the junk food we ate while in BA, we were able to offset it completely thanks to the high number of healthy vegetarian restaurants in the city.
 We were shocked when we did a quick search for restaurants on Foursquare, only to discover 14 vegetarian restaurants within a mile radius of our apartment alone!
 From vegetarian buffet-style lunch takeaways to entirely vegan restaurants, there was no shortage for us vegetarians.
-Some of our favorite veggie restaurants included La Esquina de las Flores, Naturaleza Sabia and Bio, an all-organic restaurant.
+Some of our favorite veggie restaurants included La Esquina de las Flores, Naturaleza Sabia, Artemisia and Bio, a vegan organic restaurant.

 Tips for your trip to Buenos Aires

-- Only take Radio Taxis if you want to cab it as they are licensed and trustworthy.
+Uber operates in Buenos Aires, and locals use a taxi app called Cabify.
+The difference is that with Cabify you pay the driver in cash, while with Uber, you pay via the app.
+Cabify is usually a bit cheaper, but you’ll have to have cash on hand.
+If you just want to hail a cab: Only take Radio Taxis, as they are licensed and trustworthy.
 The words ‘Radio Taxi’ will be visible on the car, so pay attention, as all taxis are black and yellow.
 Other taxis are unregulated, unlicensed and often times have rigged meters or no meters at all.
 Also, when paying, don’t let your original bills out of your sight until the transaction is complete, as these sketchy cabbies are known to switch money for counterfeits right under your nose.
-Uber also operates in Buenos Aires.

-- Don’t change money with the money changers on Calle Florida.
-It is the famous place to exchange your dollars (because ATMs and even banks do not do exchanges into US dollars), and the arbolitos, or ‘little trees’ promise you a good rate, but mix in counterfeit bills or just plain rip you off.
-Because they are unregulated, there is no real way to protect you or get your money back.
+Don’t change money with the money changers on Calle Florida.
+It is the famous place to exchange your dollars (because ATMs and even banks do not do exchanges into US dollars), and the arbolitos, or ‘little trees’ promise you a good rate, but they are known to mix in counterfeit bills or just plain rip you off.
+Because they are unregulated, there is no real way to protect you or get your money back!

 Have you been to Buenos Aires and have other useful tips?
 We would love it if you shared them in the comments!